danwing/metadata/draft-rwbr-sconepro-flow-metadata.md

 This document does not assume nor preclude any companion signaling protocol.
-Also, the document does not preclude API-based approaches to control flows, packets, applications, etc. that are bound a given metadata and which will benefit from the differentiated behavior.
+Also, the document does not preclude API-based approaches to control flows, packets, applications, etc. that are bound to a given metadata and which will benefit from the differentiated behavior.
 As such, **the metadata in this document is defined to be independent of the signaling protocol** ({{sec-meta}}).
 In doing so, we ensure that consistent metadata definitions are used by the various signaling protocols.
 Also,